What Is A Capstone Project in Grad School?

 Defending Your Capstone Project

-Presenting and defending your work before a committee is vital in completing your capstone project.
-This is the last step of the project that takes a semester or two of research and hard work.
 It’s important to prepare for this culminating activity to take you one step closer to getting a master’s degree.
 Depending on the committee, the process may differ in terms of requirements and length.

 Usually, you will be asked to discuss your topic and present your findings in a span of ten to twenty minutes.
 You may prepare a PowerPoint presentation or Keynote slides to show your study.
 It’s best to use simple slides to create a clean look and avoid any unnecessary designs.
 Input the necessary information you need to share and trim them down to fit the given time limit.

-The committee, comprising of different faculty and industry experts, will be handling the evaluation of both your written project and presentation.
+The committee, comprising different faculty and industry experts, will be handling the evaluation of both your written project and presentation.
 After discussing your research, you will then be asked several questions by the project.
-The defense may occur more conversationally to clarify certain areas of the project and issues involving your capstone.

 Tips for A Successful Presentation

 Capstone presentations are a big day for grad school students.
-This is one way for them to show their competencies and be ready to take in big roles in the professional world.
+This is one way for them to show their competencies and be ready to take on big roles in the professional world.
 If you’re struggling with your preparations, you may consider these tips:

 Answering Common Capstone Defense Questions